Git-Harshit/Technical-Blogs/Embedded-Systems.md

 * [System on Module (SoM)](https://en.wikipedia.org/wiki/System_on_module) - Combines several computer system components on a electronic module or circuit board in simpler words.

 ### Architecture:

+Computer Architecture refers to those attributes of a system that have a direct impact on the logical execution of a program.
+Computer organization refers to the operational units and their interconnections that realize the architectural specifications. $^{[2]}$

+#### Instruction Set Architecture:

+[Instruction Set Architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture) is commonly classified by its architectural complexity as:

 * [Reduced Instruction Set Computing (RISC)](https://en.wikipedia.org/wiki/Reduced_instruction_set_computer)
     * Example: ARM architecture